turingschool/gear-up/m1_citizenship/session_3_intro_extro_ambivert_styles.markdown

 * How do you think you're perceived by those who don't share this same working style?
 * What do you need from other working styles to be at your best?

+## Whole Group Share (5 min)
+* Ask for some reflections from a few different groups.

-### Individual Reflection (5 minutes)
+### Individual Reflection (3 minutes)
+In your notebook, please respond to these two questions.

 * What did you hear from people who were opposite ends of the spectrum from you?
 What would it require for you to give someone else what they needed to be at their best?
 * How can you leverage your place on the spectrum of introversion/extroversion to impact your career in the future?

-### Closing & Survey (5 minutes)
+### Closing (2 minutes)

-Students will be asked to take their individual reflection to cohort retro where the cohort will brainstorm a set of norms going forward.

-Spend a few minutes taking this [survey](https://goo.gl/forms/6VR0hjGNijnpSCzC3) to give us feedback on this session.
+Take your individual reflections to cohort retro and share the action steps or reflections you had today.